twitter/communitynotes/content/about/challenges.md

 ## Coordinated Manipulation Attempts

-Attempts at coordinated manipulation represent a crucial risk for community rating systems.
+Attempts at coordinated manipulation represent a crucial risk for open rating systems.
 We expect such attempts to occur, and for Birdwatch to be effective, it needs to be sufficiently resistant to them.

 During this initial phase, we are taking some steps to reduce this type of abuse in the pilot: First, people must meet [eligibility criteria](../../signup) to participate in the pilot.
 Additionally, we will prioritize admitting new participants who tend to follow and engage with different accounts and Tweets than existing participants do, so as to reduce the likelihood of bias from predominantly one ideology, background, or interest space.